sigopt/sigopt-examples/xgboost-py-classifier/README.md

 1. `git clone https://github.com/sigopt/sigopt-examples.git`
 2. `cd sigopt-examples/xgboost-py-classifier`
-3. Run `jupyter lab` in that directory and open xgboost_py_classifier.ipynb in teh web interface
+3. Run `jupyter lab` in that directory and open xgboost_py_classifier.ipynb in the web interface
 4. Add your SigOpt [API token](https://sigopt.com/docs/overview/authentication) in the Jupyter cell where you see `YOUR_API_TOKEN_HERE`
 5. Run all cells or step through the notebook